Bereavement and grief

 Widowed people

-WAY Widowed and Young is a UK charity that offers a peer-to-peer support network for anyone who’s lost a partner before their 51st birthday – married or not, with or without children, whatever their sexual orientation.
-They operate a members only 24/7 confidential helpline and social events.
+WAY Widowed and Young is a UK charity that offers a peer-to-peer support network for anyone who’s lost a partner or spouse before their 51st.
+They have a members only confidential telephone helpline and social events.